fdietz/vue_components_book_manuscript/5-headless-components.md

 I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-5/example-5)

 The `Request` defines the `url` props as it's only configuration and maintains the `response` and the `loading` state.
-The `created` lifecycle hook is used to fire the HTTP GET request and places the successfull response in the response state.
+The `created` lifecycle hook is used to fire the HTTP GET request and places the successfull response in the response state while also changing `loading` to `false`.
 And finally the `render` function passes this information along via the scoped slot mechanism.

 This pattern of co-locating the data with the component is actually not far fetched and used by other libraries extensively.
 You can see examples in the wild as for example in [vue-apollo](https://github.com/Akryum/vue-apollo), the Vue.js Apollo GraphQL client, where a `Query` and `Mutation` component handle data requirements.